JamesOnwordi/CreaTube/README.md

 ## Installation Instructions
 To run CreaTube on your local machine, first fork and clone this repository.
 Then follow these steps:
 1. In your terminal, navigate to the cloned repository.
-Run the command
+Run the command to install all of the packages needed to run the app.

 ```
 npm -install
 ```
-to install all of the packages needed to run the app.

 2. touch a .env file in

-3. In the .env file, you need to add 3 variables.
-First, an ENC_KEY, which can be a random string.
+3. In the .env file, you need to add an ENC_KEY variable, which can be a random string.
 For example, you would write:

 ```
 ENC_KEY=dontleaveanyspace
 ```

-6. You will need to create the database for this project and migrate the models to it.
+4. You will need to create the database for this project and migrate the models to it.
 In your terminal, run the following two commands:
 ```
 createdb simplifry
 sequelize model:create --name user --attributes email:string,password:string